 Anyone can develop sciatica, but here are some factors that make it more likely to occur:

-- Weight.
+- Weight — Excess weight is the most common cause of sciatica.
 If you are overweight or obese, there is more pressure on your spine, which can cause or worsen sciatica pain.

 If you’ve already seen a doctor about your sciatica pain but have not felt the relief you need, you may already be familiar with some of these common treatment options:

-- Corticosteroids.
-These powerful anti-inflammatories are usually given by injection into the sciatic nerve root.
+- Corticosteroids — These powerful anti-inflammatories are usually given by injection into the sciatic nerve root.
 Many people report that they do feel relief fairly quickly after the injection, but the effects may only last a few weeks before the pain returns.
-It’s unsafe to keep getting these shots frequently due to the risk of side effects like bone thinning (especially in the back or hip near the injection site), infection, cartilage damage, or nerve damage.
-(Ironically, nerve damage is a possible side effect of this treatment for nerve damage.)
+It’s unsafe to keep getting these shots frequently because of the risk of side effects, like bone thinning (especially in the back or hip near the injection site), infection, cartilage damage, or nerve damage.
+Ironically, nerve damage is a possible side effect of this treatment for nerve damage.
 Patients may also experience a spike in blood sugar, so these injections can be especially risky if you’re diabetic.
 Because these shots can only be given occasionally, many people remain in pain most of the time.

-- Surgery.
-In some cases, your doctor may be able to operate and repair a herniated disc or remove a bony overgrowth.
+- Surgery — In some cases, your doctor may be able to operate and repair a herniated disc or remove a bony overgrowth.
 However, there are serious risks to any surgery on your back, including infection, nerve damage, or damage to the spinal cord itself.
 In a few cases, patients may find that surgery makes their pain worse instead of better.
-Rarely, they may suffer paralysis from a spinal surgery gone wrong.
-It’s unsurprising that many people want to avoid surgery if at all possible.
+Rarely, they may suffer paralysis from a spinal surgery gone wrong, so it’s unsurprising that many people want to avoid surgery if possible.